 Does salt remove red wine stains?

-Dishwashing Liquid and Oxygen Bleach to remove red wine stains
+Using laundry detergent and Oxygen Bleach to remove red wine stains

-White vinegar and laundry detergent to remove red wine stains
+Using white vinegar and laundry detergent to remove red wine stains

 How to remove white wine stains from upholstery and carpets?

 Of course, using a washing machine here is impossible.
 But don't panic, we have the perfect method to help you get rid of unwanted wine stains.

 Follow the steps just below and say goodbye to those white wine stains: